 etc.) and your group flight itinerary.
 Attend the mandatory KIIS Student Orientation (held in April for Summer programs); your parents/relatives are welcome to attend (though not in your place).
 Make your program payments by the appropriate deadlines.
 Finally, contact your KIIS Campus Rep to complete any study abroad paperwork required by your home institution.
 Additional questions: contact your Program Director or haley.McTaggart@wku.edu

 How/when do I register for KIIS courses?

 When you apply online to a KIIS Summer, Winter or Semester program, you must select your desired courses from the dropdown menu (up to 2 courses/Summer programs and up to 5 courses/Semester programs).
-Approximately a month after being accepted into a KIIS program (click for dates), students finalize their desired course selections: KIIS emails all students a simple course registration sheet (Word doc), which students complete and email back to email@example.com (required of all students).
+Approximately a month after being accepted into a KIIS program (click for dates), students finalize their desired course selections: KIIS emails all students a simple course registration sheet (Google doc), which students then submit electronically (required of all students).
 KIIS then forwards student course selections to the Western Kentucky University Registrar (all KIIS course credit is awarded by WKU).
 Current WKU students: you cannot register for your KIIS Summer or Semester courses on TopNet; you'll follow the same procedure described above.

 When will my KIIS grades be transferred?

 All KIIS course credit is awarded by Western Kentucky University.
 Grades are transferred (a transcript is sent) to each student's home institution 8-10 weeks after the completion of the program.
 For KIIS Summer students, we will send your transcript to your home institution on August 15.
 For KIIS Winter students, we will send your transcript to your home institution on January 30.

 Must I attend the KIIS student orientation?